shmulim/course-docs/modern-dev/html-css/css.md

 ## Browser Prefixes

-CSS browswer (vendor) prefixes are a way for browsers to add additional and experiemental CSS functionality that may not be part of a formal specification or a specification that hasn't been finalized.
+[CSS browser (vendor) prefixes](https://developer.mozilla.org/en-US/docs/Glossary/Vendor_Prefix) are a way for browsers to add additional and experiemental CSS functionality that may not be part of a formal specification or a specification that hasn't been finalized.

 In many cases, these prefixes are temporary (e.g. border-radius), as the new functionality will eventually become fully supported in the CSS specification and valid across all browsers.
 However, sometimes the prefixes are necessary to also support older versions of browsers that may never support the functionality (looking at you, IE...).